Point and shoot film cameras to fit in your pocket on the next trip

 Film format: 135 Film (24x36mm) ISO 200/400 | Lens: 31mm, f/10, 1 element | Shutter speed: 1/120s | Focusing: Focus Free, 1M to ∞ | Dimensions: 114 x 63 x 35 mm | Weight: 100g

 In terms of power, only one AAA alkaline battery is necessary for it.
-The cycle of operation of the device is very simple – installation of film, shooting, film rewinding, and its development.
+The cycle of operation of this best point and shoot camera under $100 is very simple – installation of film, shooting, film rewinding, and its development.

 Film format: 120 medium format film | Lens: 60mm f/8 glass lens | Shutter speed: 1/100s | Focusing: Zone focusing system, up to 3' away | Dimensions: 7 x 5 x 5 inches | Weight: 11.3 ounces